godfatherofpolka/ColorizationUsingOptimizationInPython/README.md

 ```

 # Usage Notes
-* The front end (`colorizer.py`) requires [`argparse`](https://docs.python.org/3.4/library/argparse.html) and [`matplotlib`](http://matplotlib.org/) for loading and displaying the image.
+* The front end (`colorizer.py`) requires [`argparse`](https://docs.python.org/3.4/library/argparse.html) and [`matplotlib`](http://matplotlib.org/) for loading, displaying, and saving the image.
 * The back end (`colorizationSolver.py` and `colorConversion.py`) require [`numpy`](http://www.numpy.org/) and [`scipy`](http://www.scipy.org/).
 * It is possible to use the backend withouth the frontend, simply use your favourite modules to load, save, and display images.
 Keep in mind, however, that the solver expects pixel values to be floating point numbers between 0 and 1.
 Some modules and filetypes (e.g. bitmap files) load pixel values as integers between 0 and 255.
 In this case, it is necessery to normalize the pixel values by dividing them by 255.
-* When creating the color marks, make sure you use a hard, opaque brush, i.e. , the brush should have a precise border (and not fade out towards the border), as else the colorization solver will not work as expected, see [https://github.com/godfatherofpolka/ColorizationUsingOptimizationInPython/issues/2].
+* When creating the color marks, make sure you use a hard, opaque brush, i.e. , the brush should have a precise border (and not fade out towards the border), as else the colorization solver will not work as expected, see [https://github.com/godfatherofpolka/ColorizationUsingOptimizationInPython/issues/2](https://github.com/godfatherofpolka/ColorizationUsingOptimizationInPython/issues/2).